-Cycling is a lovely way to explore the area either as part of a visit or a touring holiday.
+Cycling in the Yorkshire Dales is a lovely way to explore the area either as part of a visit or a touring holiday.
 You get to see more and feel more in touch with the countryside around you, and you can be fully justified in stopping for a slab of cake or a pint of locally brewed beer.
 What’s more you will be helping to protect this wonderful area by moving around in a sustainable way.

 The whole area provides fabulous cycling opportunities from gentle routes in the valleys to some challenging climbs over the moorland that separates them.
 From the wild and remote northern dales to the rolling farmland in the east, the cycling is always memorable for the fantastic scenery and beautiful villages.
 You can devise routes of your own or use the information on this website to help you find a route right for you.